 - In a separate mixing bowl, add the oats, baking powder, cinnamon, and salt.
 Stir to combine evenly.

 - Pour the mixed wet ingredients into the bowl with the oats and stir until everything is evenly combined and the oats are all moistened.
-Stir in the raisins or whatever fruit/nut mix-ins you're using.
+Stir in the chocolate chips or whatever fruit/nut mix-ins you're using.

 Notes

-- Storage Instructions: Let the baked oatmeal cool before slicing into bars and storing in an air-tight container or bag.
-These bars will stay at room temperature for up to several days, or in the refrigerator for a few days longer.
+- Storage Instructions: Let the baked oatmeal cool before slicing into bars and storing in an air-tight container or bag with all excess air pressedo ut.
+These bars will stay at room temperature for up to 3-4 days, or in the refrigerator for a few days longer.

-- Freezing Instructions: Wrap bars in foil and place in an air-tight container/bag.
-Freeze for several months, reheating until warmed in the microwave for serving(no thawing is needed, but they can be placed in the fridge overnight if you like).
+- Freezing Instructions: Once cooled wrap bars in foil and place in an air-tight container/bag.
+Freeze for 3 months, reheating until warmed in the microwave for serving.
+No thawing is needed, but they can be placed in the fridge overnight if you like.

 Nutrition